Farmers’ markets: our local heroes

 “For the first couple of weeks, when the COVID restrictions came in, there was a little bit of a flatness,” she says.
-“Just people were feeling flat in general, I think.
+“People were just feeling flat in general, I think.
 But after that, once people got the hang of the 1.5 metre social distancing, and how all the other restrictions were working, there was an upbeat feeling again.”

-The Byron and Bangalow markets also started offering a delivery box scheme for immune-compromised and elderly customers, but after a few weeks, other locals stepped up to take over the reins, leaving McGregor and her team more time to focus on ensuring the markets were adhering to restriction requirements.
+The Byron and Bangalow markets also started offering a delivery box scheme for immunocompromised and elderly customers.
+But after a few weeks, other locals stepped up to take over the reins, leaving McGregor and her team more time to focus on ensuring the markets were adhering to restriction requirements.

-But much like at the Willunga market, McGregor also noticed that there were plenty of people still wanting to shop at the Byron and Bangalow markets during the lockdown period.
+Much like the Willunga market, McGregor also noticed that there were plenty of people still wanting to shop at the Byron and Bangalow markets during the lockdown period.
 It wasn’t just regular customers continuing to shop there; the team noticed an overall increase in customer numbers despite the lack of the usual tourist trade.

 “Most of our fresh food producers and farmers have experienced increases in sales,” she says.
 “We’re putting that down to a few different things.
 First of all, I think that people feel safer shopping outdoors than they do in the supermarket.

-“Also, people who regularly come are probably buying more than they normally would, because they’re not going out to eat at cafes and restaurants.
+“Also, people who regularly come are probably buying more than they normally would.
+They’re not going out to eat at cafes and restaurants.
 And then we’ve seen some new faces, people who would normally be working and previously couldn’t get there.